movementc.1790–1830

 Naturphilosophie

-Nature as a living, spiritual whole – not dead mechanism but a dynamic organism reflecting the same forces as the human mind.
+The idea of nature as a living, spiritual whole that reflects the same forces as the human mind.

 Volksgeist & myth

-The spirit of a people expressed through folk tales, language, and myth – a recovery of roots the Enlightenment had discarded.
+The collective spirit of a people as expressed in folklore, language, and myth, representing a return to cultural roots neglected by Enlightenment thought.

 Das Unheimliche